nus-cs2103-AY2324S1/ip/docs/README.md

 Updates a task in the list.
 - The task number refers to the task number shown in the list displayed when the `list` command is used.
+- Any updated description must not contain the character `|` or the string `/description`.
 - Any date used in the command must follow the format: dd-mm-yyyy

 Format: